-The following summary of certain features of our 2006 Stock Incentive Plan, as well as the definitions of each type of award, is qualified in its entirety by reference to the full text of the Plan, which is attached as Exhibit A to this proxy statement.
+The following summary of certain features of our 2006 Stock Incentive Plan, as well as the definitions of each type of award, is qualified in its entirety by reference to the full text of the Plan, which is attached as Exhibit B to this proxy statement and incorporates the amendment to the Plan discussed above.

-The Board of Directors recommends a vote FOR the approval of the material terms of our 2006 Stock Incentive Plan.
+The Board of Directors recommends a vote FOR the amendment to the 2006 Stock Incentive Plan, thereby providing for the increase in the number of shares that may be issued under the Plan, as further described above.
 Proxies received in response to this solicitation will be voted FOR this proposal unless otherwise specified in a proxy.